Connect With Us

 Nichole Burnside, Nichole Burnside, Diversity, Equity and Inclusion Program Manager

 Learn more about Nichole.

-Sharon Kardia, Senior Associate Dean for Administration; Diversity, Equity, and Inclusion Implementation Lead
+Sharon Kardia, Professor of Epidemiology; Diversity, Equity, and Inclusion Implementation Lead

 What Should You Do?